 The journey from adolescence into adulthood via college or university can be marked with both excitement and disquietude.
 Academic challenges will be intertwined with social interactions and the experience of integrating with a new and possibly strange environment.
-This may be your child’s first experience in living away from home and sharing a bedroom and bath with others.
-He will be confronted with issues about money management, time management, sexuality, health care and conflict resolution.
-The college years are about emotional maturation and effective decision making as much as academic success.
+This may be your child’s first experience in living away from home and sharing a bedroom and bathroom with others.
+Your child will be confronted with issues about money management, time management, sexuality, health care and conflict resolution.
+The college years are about emotional maturation and effective decision-making as much as academic success.

 So where do parents fit into the transition?
-You may find that you will have your own set of challenges, learning to walk the fine line between maintaining your role and authority as a parent, offering guidance and wisdom, while allowing your child important opportunities to make mistakes.
-Richard Kadison in The College of Overwhelmed terms this “letting go with confidence.”
-You may observe your college student demonstrating more reliance on friends and even distancing herself from parents as she individuates.
-Be assured, however, that your influence is important.
-Indeed, specialists in late adolescent development agree that a strong connection to family provides the foundation for the college student to cope with difficulties and make healthy decisions.
+You may find that you will have your own set of challenges, learning to walk the fine line between maintaining your role and authority as a parent, offering guidance and wisdom, while allowing your child opportunities to make mistakes.

 As your child begins to learn new skills for college success, you too can build skills to aid the adjustment.